The Ultimate Guide to SLI/SLO

 - Cleaning up unmaintained IaC

-- Accelerating deployment flows
+- Accelerating the deployment flow

-- Reviewing excessive resource allocations
+- Review excessive resource allocation

 ToilReducing this is extremely effective in reducing the burden on development team members and creating spare capacity.